 Heavy rain and slippery trails

-Heavy rain and slippery trails are definitely one of the biggest challenges of July and August.
+Heavy rain and slippery trails are one of the biggest challenges of July and August.
 The trails at lower altitudes are mostly affected by heavy rain.
 They get muddy and slippery.
 Likewise, rainfall increases bugs and leeches on the trail.
-Insect repellent is important, and trekkers have to wear full pants and rain boots.
+Insect repellent is essential; trekkers must wear full pants and rain boots.

 Lukla flight delays and cancellations

-We all know that Lukla flights are a crucial part of the Everest Base Camp trek.
+We all know that Lukla flights are crucial to the Everest Base Camp trek.
 Flying to Lukla is not like flying to other airports.
-The high elevation of this airport and its small runway require perfect weather for a safe take-off and landing.
+This airport's high elevation and small runway require perfect weather for a safe take-off and landing.
 So, even slight weather adversity may delay the flight.

-It is important that trekkers have at least few contingency days in their Everest Base Camp trek itinerary while trekking during July and August.
+Trekkers must have at least a few contingency days in their Everest Base Camp trek itinerary during July and August.
 Even if your Lukla flight is delayed, contingency allows you not to panic and enjoy the trip.

 Obstructed mountain views